Published By Janet Gershen-Siegel at July 14th, 2018

 Use the small business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
+Are there more accounts reporting?
 Then progress to fleet credit.
 These are businesses like BP and Conoco.
-Use this credit to purchase, fix, and take care of vehicles.
+Use this credit to purchase fuel, and to fix and take care of vehicles.
 Make certain to apply using the business’s EIN.

 Have you been responsibly managing the credit you’ve up to this point?
 Then progress to cash credit.
 These are service providers like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are service providers like Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are often MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are doable.
+If you have more trade accounts reporting, then these are doable.

 Know what is happening with your credit.
 Make certain it is being reported and address any mistakes as soon as possible.
-Get in the practice of taking a look at credit reports and digging into the details, and not just the scores.
+Get in the practice of taking a look at credit reports.
+Dig into the details, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian and D&B for a lot less than it would cost you at the CRAs.
 Update the information if there are errors or the info is incomplete.

 So, what’s all this monitoring for?
 It’s to contest any problems in your records.
 Errors in your credit report(s) can be corrected.
 But the CRAs typically want you to dispute in a particular way.